felix-lang/felix/doc/tutorial/intro_variants.rst

 Construction
 ++++++++++++

-Here's how we can make a values of the option type:
+Here's how we can make values of the option type:

 .. code-block:: felix